Hyperpigmentation Treatment

 At a cellular level, hyperpigmentation results from over-production and transfer of melanin.
 UV radiation is the most common trigger.
 When skin senses UV, melanocytes, the pigment-producing cells, ramp up melanin as a protective response.
 Melanin acts like a natural sunscreen by absorbing and scattering UV, but the extra pigment is then handed off to surrounding skin cells, which makes dark patches more visible.
 Inflammation from acne, eczema, scratching or sunburn can amplify this process and deepen existing colour changes [1–3].

 In short, sun exposure and inflammation are the usual culprits, but medications and internal health conditions can also play a role.
-Accurate diagnosis guides safe treatment, so a clinical review is the best starting point, especially for new, changing or very dark solitary spots [3–5].
+Accurate diagnosis guides safe hyperpigmentation treatment, so a clinical review is the best starting point, especially for new, changing or very dark solitary spots [3–5].

 Risk factors for hyperpigmentation